 Maryland’s family forests are faced with several challenges that threaten to degrade the ecological, economic, and recreational value of the land.
 If these valuable forestlands vanish we all lose!

-Invasive species have been called a "catastrophic wildfire in slow motion."
-In recent times, significant increases in the movement of people and trade goods around the world have coincided with the transport of plant and animal species to new ecosystems where they often cause significant damage.
-Both the departments of Agriculture and Natural Resources have identified invasive insects and disease-causing organisms as major threats to our State's forest resources.
-In response to this threat, we have coordinated our scientific, management, and partnership resources under an emergency response plan.
+The Department of Natural Resources, as well as the Department of Agriculture, has identified invasive insects and disease-causing organisms as major threats to our State's forest resources.
 Maryland's Emergency Response Plan for Invasive Forest Pests is intended to identify agency roles and a plan of action for early detection, rapid response, control, and management.

 The Maryland Department of Natural Resources - Forest Service received a grant from the U.S. Environmental Protection Agency to conduct an assessment and analysis of forestry Best Management Practice (BMP) implementation in Maryland during the summer and fall of 1994.

 As a part of efforts to improve water quality and protect living resources, thousands of acres of hardwood trees have been planted to establish riparian forest buffers on former agricultural fields in Maryland and other states.
 The meadow vole (Microtus pennsylvanicus) and pine vole (Microtus pinetorum) have impacted the survival and growth of some of these plantations.
-Vole damage to woody plants usually occurs from fall through early spring.
-During these months green vegetation is scarce so voles feed on woody plants as sustenance through the dormant season.
-In recent years, many landowners experienced poor survival due to vole damage, particularly on low-lying meadows with a thick grass cover.
 This paper addresses this concern and provides recommendations for use by foresters, landowners, and other land managers.

 Different types of tree shelters are being increasingly used to protect newly planted seedlings from deer browse.
 This study provides information on the survival, height, and diameter growth of seedlings for three years after planting using five types of tree shelters and seven tree species.